mojeed-88/E-Commerce-Platform/README.md

 ## To restart service Run:
 Restart-Service W3SVC

-# To Confirm if the Web Server has been installed properly, Run this "http://localhost/" on the browser of your Windows server 2019 VM
+## Confirm your Installation
+To check if IIS is installed on your Windows Server, open a web browser and enter http://localhost/ in the address bar.
+If IIS is installed and running, you should see the default IIS welcome page.

 b.
 Step 2: Deploy the Web Files
 i.
 Copy the E-Commerce files to C:\inetpub\wwwroot\ecommerce-platform. ii.
 Open IIS Manager and add a new website: